This Cornish holiday home towers above the rest | Ideal Home

 This Cornish holiday home towers above the rest

-This 19th century converted engine house called The Slack, has a gorgeous decor full of rustic-luxe style and let's not forget that hot-tub
+This 19th century converted engine house called The Stack, has a gorgeous decor full of rustic-luxe style and let's not forget that hot-tub

 If you are looking for somewhere that holds plenty of character to holiday then this Grade II listed engine house that stands proud in Cornwall is just the place for you.
 It may look like Rapunzel’s tower from the outside but inside there is nothing ‘Grim’ here: this holiday house has a luxury decor fit for a queen (just not an evil one).